Brown University Health

 $35.70 - $71.40 / hour

 Summary Under the general supervision of the Nurse Manager (or designee), and within hospital and departmental policies and procedures, the professional registered nurse acts as a patient advocate in the application of the nursing process.
 All essential functions performed in this position reflect the age specific needs of the patients.
 Brown University Health employees are expected to successfully role model the organization's values of Compassion, Accountability, Respect, and Excellence as these values guide our everyday actions with patients, customers and one another.
 In Addition To Our Values, All Employees Are Expected To Demonstrate The Core Success Factors Which Tell Us How We Work Together And How We Get Things Done.
 The Core Success Factors Include Instill Trust and Value Differences Patient and Community Focus and Collaborate Responsibilities Recognizes and reports deviations from patient or established norms.
 Identifies deviations from established norms not related to chief patient’s complaints.
 Reports patient’s responses to treatment(s), and documents nursing interventions.
 Provides basic comfort and support according to patient needs.
 Fosters patient(s) and family participation in achieving optimum level of patient’s functioning and performing activities of daily living.
 Sets priorities in individual patient’s assignments.
 Seeks guidance and resources, when necessary, in management of patient care.
 Identifies and assesses emergency situations.
 Initiates appropriate response and intervention.
 Plans for potential needs during emergency situations.
 Defines nursing diagnosis and expected patient’s outcomes.
-May modify nursing plan of care based on diagnosis and/or outcomes.
+May modify nursing care plan based on diagnosis and/or outcomes.
 Documents on appropriate nursing assessment forms.
-Implements nursing interventions and evaluates based on patient’s outcomes.
+Implement nursing interventions and evaluates based on patient’s outcomes.
 Modifies plan or care accordingly, including documentation.
 The Registered Nurse maintains knowledge of contemporary, professional nursing practice within the legal framework of the Rhode Island Nurse Practice Act.
 Attends training and retraining, as needed, to maintain current knowledge of hospital and patient’s care practices and procedures.
 Utilizes established protocols and collaborates with the health team to facilitate therapeutic interventions and attainment of desired patient outcomes.
 Participates in quality improvement processes and risk management activities.
 Attends unit-based, or hospital meetings to facilitate patient care management.
 Functions in a cooperative and productive manner in the work environment.
 Integrates complete physical assessment with nursing assessment, and records reviews in developing a comprehensive and individualized plan of care.
 Follows all documentation guidelines per policy and procedure.
 Maintains quality assurance, safety, environmental, and infection control in accordance with established hospital department policies, procedures, and objectives.
 Maintains safe environment for patients, visitors, and staff.
 Demonstrates self-direction in maintaining and advancing clinical and professional competency.
 Demonstrates knowledge and skills necessary to provide care to patients throughout the life span with consideration of aging processes, human development stages, and cultural patterns in each step of the care process.
 Provides functional guidance and direction to LPNs, CNAs, and other licensed personnel, as required.
 May assume shift charge responsibility on an assigned unit.
 Responsibility includes maintaining an overview of unit activities and delegating work responsibilities with equitable assignments.
-Makes bed and patient assignments, and assigns primary patients to staff.
+Makes bed and patient assignments and assigns primary patients to staff.
 Minimum Qualifications Licensure as Registered Nurse in the State of Rhode Island by the Rhode Island Board of Nursing or licensure as a Registered Nurse in accordance with the Nurse Licensure Compact agreement of the National Council of State Boards of Nursing.
 Basic Knowledge Graduate of a school of nursing, Baccalaureate in Nursing preferred, with current license to practice as a Registered Nurse in the State of Rhode Island.
 Conformity to the Code of Professional Nurses.
 Understanding of the provisions of the Nurse Practice Act of the state of Rhode Island.
 Demonstrates knowledge and skills necessary to provide care to patients throughout the life span with consideration of aging processes, human development stages and sensitivity to cultural diversity in each step of the care process.
 Certification in cardiopulmonary resuscitation upon hire.
 Experience Registered nurses should develop general proficiency as a staff nurse within three months of employment.
 For specialty units, general nursing experience, appropriate to the specialty, is preferred.
-WORK ENVIRONMENT AND PHYSICAL REQUIREMENTS: Prolonged standing and walking.
+Work Environment And Physical Requirements Prolonged standing and walking.
 Exposed to all patient elements.
 May be required to lift/turn patients and equipment.
 Repeated bending, squatting, stooping.
 Supervisory Responsibility None.
 Pay Range $35.70-$71.40 EEO Statement Brown University Health is committed to providing equal employment opportunities and maintaining a work environment free from all forms of unlawful discrimination and harassment.
-Location: The Miriam Hospital - 164 Summit Ave Providence, Rhode Island 02906 Work Type 36 hours/week, 7a-7:30p, every other weekend, every other holiday, on call obligation Work Shift Night Daily Hours 12 hours Driving Required No
+Location: The Miriam Hospital - 164 Summit Ave Providence, Rhode Island 02906 Work Type 36 hours per week, 7:00p-7:30a, every other weekend, every other holiday, on call requirement Work Shift Night Daily Hours 12 hours Driving Required No

 Brown University Health